-Our Arnold and Landau Fellowships continue a tradition of contact and collaboration between British and Russian scientists dating back to Newton.
+Our Arnold and Landau Junior Fellowships continue a tradition of contact between British and Russian scientists dating back to Newton.

 Early in 1993, in the heady days after the fall of Communism, a Russian chemist named Kirill Zamaraev came and worked in the laboratory at the Royal Institution in Mayfair.
 He was the holder of one of at least 20 Kapitza Fellowships: a scheme created by the Royal Society three decades ago to help Russian scientists travel to this country and work alongside their British counterparts.

-Thirty years later, in the same spirit, the London Institute created ten new Fellowships for scientists from Russia, Ukraine and Belarus.
+Thirty years later, in the same spirit, the London Institute created a programme of new Fellowships for scientists from Russia, Ukraine and Belarus.
 And because we are based at the Royal Institution, they do their research in physics and mathematics in the same building where Zamaraev did his work.

 The story of scientific contacts between Britain and the countries of the former Soviet Union goes back to the earliest days of organised research.
 In the 18th century, the Royal Society’s president Sir Isaac Newton sent a copy of his book Principia Mathematica as a gift to Peter the Great.
 In the 19th century, the two most distinguished professors at the Royal Institution—Sir Humphry Davy and Michael Faraday—each received tributes from Russia.
 In Davy’s case, it was a silver bowl from Alexander I, which had been designed by the Tsar himself.
 As for Faraday, he was presented with a magnificent dagger of damascene steel by the Russian scientist and soldier Pavel Anosov.